-Annual tuition covers the full classical curriculum on Monday, Tuesday, and Thursday.
-Parents may elect to add Extended Learning (Wednesday and Friday) to the Classical Curriculum Annual Tuition.
+Annual tuition covers the full classical curriculum, which is Monday, Tuesday, and Thursday for K-8th and Monday-Thursday for 9th and above.
+Parents may elect to add Extended Learning (Wednesday and/or Friday) to the Classical Curriculum Annual Tuition.
 Parents may choose any combination of Extended Learning days.